 Politics, Philosophy, and Economics (PP&E) offers an innovative curriculum for students drawn to interdisciplinary approaches and diverse frameworks for understanding social phenomenon.

 PP&E majors take a shared set of introductory courses, then choose from three specializations: Politics and Philosophy, Economics, or International Studies.

-Students in this major are prepared for careers in government, law, public agencies, business, nonprofit management, diplomacy, community work or journalism.
+Students in this major are prepared for careers in:

 The PP&E major also prepares students for advanced studies in law, journalism, international relations, public policy, international development, and other social sciences.

 Politics, Philosophy, and Economics Degree Requirements

 Note: Students majoring in PP&E cannot minor in Politics, Economics, or Law and Policy.